 - The Cap Rate, if used as an Airbnb Rental

-What I think is particularly useful, is that you can actually sort all of the properties based on the Cash on Cash Return, the Cap Rate or the asking price (among other things).
+What I think is particularly useful is that you can sort all the properties based on the Cash on Cash Return, the Cap Rate or the asking price (among other things).

-In other words, if you just want to cut through all the junk and see which properties have the highest potential return based on these projected numbers, it will weed out all the properties you probably won’t care about anyway.
+In other words, if you just want to cut through all the junk and see which properties have the highest potential return based on these projected numbers, it will weed out all the properties you probably won't care about.

 - Listing Price

 - Airbnb Occupancy Rate